CorpAsfindes/AAA-Autonomy-Algorithms-Agency/README.md

-# AAA-Autonomy-Algorithms-Agency
+# AAA — Autonomy, Algorithms & Agency

-"Digital sovereignty and diagnostic framework for grassroots communities.
+> "Digital sovereignty and diagnostic framework for grassroots communities.
 It analyzes the relationship between Autonomy, Algorithms, and Agency (AAA) within Global South territories."
-# AAA — Autonomy, Algorithms & Agency

 ## An AI-Assisted Civic Infrastructure for Strengthening Democratic Autonomy

 **AAA (Autonomy, Algorithms & Agency)** is an emerging civic-tech infrastructure designed to assess and strengthen the democratic autonomy of community-based organizations operating within algorithmically mediated environments.

-The project integrates structured data collection, indicator-based analysis, and AI-assisted diagnostics to support informed decision-making, collective agency, and digital resilience at the local level.
+The project integrates structured data collection, indicator-based analysis, and AI-assisted diagnostics to support informed decision-making, collective agency, and digital resilience at the level.
 Developed by **Corporación ASFINDES / Vita'e Plena** in Medellín, Colombia.

 ---